This was a long requested feature - and many bloggers added it to their blogs, as soon as the option was presented to us.

-Some bloggers like this feature so much that they request its availability inappropriately.
+Some blog owners like this feature so much, that they request its availability inappropriately.
 They prefer that the comments, accompanied by the comment entry form, should be visible when the blog is opened, in main page view.

 I would like all comments, and the comment form, to be shown underneath the relevant post, automatically, for everyone to read without clicking on the number of comments link.And this is not how embedded comments work.

-- The "Full page" form, in the current browser window.
+- The "Full page" form, as part of the individual post page.